NCAR/ncar-python-tutorial/README.rst

 5.2.
 DAV (Casper)
 ++++++++++++++++++++

-Launching JupyterLab on DAV system is a bit different (there will be a JupyterHub deployment on the DAV system in the coming months (stay tuned))
+Launching JupyterLab on DAV system is a bit different (there will be a JupyterHub deployment on the DAV system in the coming months (stay tuned)).

-For the time being, in order to run Jupyter Lab on the DAV system, you will need to use SSH tunnelling scripts provided in ``scripts/jlab-dav``
+For the time being, in order to run Jupyter Lab on the DAV system, you will need to use SSH tunneling scripts provided in ``scripts/jlab-dav``

 - From one of Cheyenne's logging nodes, run the following command: